Penguin365/intestinal-epithelium-2d-chip-model/README.md

 ## Thesis context

 This repository supports the 2D modelling work presented in my PhD thesis.
-The model was used as a controlled testbed before moving to the 3D node-based framework.

 The main modelling aims are to study: